In relation to “foreign-to-foreign” mergers, do the jurisdictional thresholds vary?

 It may also be noted that the BWB essentially has a very strict view regarding the effects doctrine, which it has also published on its website (www.bwb.gv.at).

-Jurisdictional thresholds do not vary in relation to “foreign-to-foreign” operations of concentration.
+The jurisdictional thresholds do not change in relation to ‘foreign-to-foreign’ mergers.

-As is the case with all concentrations caught under Cyprus merger control, where a “foreign-to-foreign” is either partially or entirely implemented prior to the clearance of the CPC, administrative sanctions may be imposed by the CPC.
+Where a ’foreign-to-foreign‘ is either partially or entirely implemented prior to the clearance of the CPC, administrative sanctions may be imposed by the CPC.